 Then there’s the fanny-pack brigade.
 (Please don’t let that be you!)

-And way too many people look like they pulled out their oldest tee-shirt just for the occasion.
+And way too many people look like they pulled out their oldest tee-shirt and leggings just for the occasion.

 I know it’s not all about how you look, but really, how difficult is it to put some thought into what you’re wearing?
 After all, even if you don’t care that you’re going to run into approximately 25,000 people in a day, those photos are going to be around for years.